Words can be very inspiring. I thought it’d be interesting to explore 15 inner peace quotes to inspire us to a sense of

 To envy is to remind us of what we lack and believing that we can’t be happy without getting something, putting us in a state of chasing after things that we might not even really need.

 We usually associate peace with calmness.
 So through gratitude, you’re actively choosing to be calm by not getting bothered by everything you don’t have.
 Instead, you’re choosing to feel good by everything you do have.

 9. “Better than a thousand hollow words, is one word that brings peace.” – Buddha

-I can think of a lot of one words or one phrases that could bring a lot of peace in all of us.
+I can think of a lot of words or phrases that could bring a lot of peace in all of us.
 Relax, breathe, slowly, now, and so many other words.

 And one word we could use on each other more that would help us all in finding peace is just simply saying “sorry”.
 Think about one word (or one phrase) you can use that can help you to just reset and focus on being relaxed in whatever circumstance you’re in.

 10. “Resolutely train yourself to attain peace” – Buddha

 I admire the idea that peace is something we must train ourselves to attain.
 A lot of times we just want it to happen to us.
 Whether we’re hoping for fewer bills to pay, less negative people to deal with, or just anything outside of us to bring us that state of tranquility.

 Just as the name inner peace implies, a lot of it comes from our work within ourselves.
 Training ourselves to be calm and relaxed in moments of distress.